gratipay/gratipay-everywhere/README.md

 Gittip-Everywhere
 =================

-The unofficial Gittip addon for the chrome browser, we enable Gittip tipping icons on many of your favorite sites.
+The official Gittip extension for the Chrome browser.
+We enable Gittip giving icons on many of your favorite sites.

 This project was inspired by https://github.com/ironchefpython/gittip-browser-extension